EugenGavrisciuc/JS_antrenament/README.md

-This is my repository where I will place my projects in JavaScript.
+This is my repository where I will place my homework exercises in JavaScript.
-Some projects are made after exercises.
-They are included into the folder with the solution that I made.